 The Teaching Process

 Most lessons have both content and process objectives.
-Content objectives identify subject matter (facts, concepts, generalizations, relationships) to be mastered by students, wh process objectives specify skills and procedures students need in order to achieve content objectives or auxiliary social objectives (e.g., cooperation in a learning task).
+Content objectives identify subject matter (facts, concepts, generalizations, relationships) to be mastered by students, whereas process objectives specify skills and procedures students need in order to achieve content objectives or auxiliary social objectives (e.g., cooperation in a learning task).

 The content objectives for inductive thinking reside in the information and concepts embedded in a data set.
 Students categorize items in the data set by attributes held in common by subsets of items.
 For example, if the data set consisted of a collection of plants, students might classify plants by types of leaves (size, texture, patterns of veins, shape, connection of leaves to stems, etc.).
 Content objectives for this data set might include both information about specific plants and the building of a typology.
 Process objectives might include learning the scientific skills of the discipline (observation and classification) as well as the social skills of cooperative problem solving.

+Tasks for the Teacher

-TContent Objectives
+Content Objectives

 What do you want students to gain from this classification task?
 What, in your opinion, are the critical attributes of the data set?
 What categories do you bring to the set?